mbarzegary/mbarzegary.github.io/_posts/2022-12-09-build-qt-in-docker-for-github-actions.md

 COPY --from=builder $QT_DEST $QT_DEST
 ```

 I have skipped the Qt libraries I didn't need, so make sure to modify the configure script args to fit your needs.
 After this, the image was pushed to [Docker Hub](https://hub.docker.com/r/mbarzegary/qt-5.15.2-freefem-4.10) to be used in a GitHub Action.
-In the next post, I will elaborate on making the GitHub Action such that it pull and use this built Docker image.
+In the next post, I will elaborate on making the GitHub Action such that it would pull and use this built Docker image.